Dinesh-Karuppasamy/Data-Analytics/2.EDA on Marketing Campaign/README.md

-# Exploratory Data Analysis on Zomato Dataset
+# Exploratory Data Analysis on Marketing Campaign
 The dataset is analysed for finding the trends and results of multiple marketing campaigns conducted.

 **Dataset Source**-https://www.kaggle.com/datasets/jackdaoud/marketing-data